 After the pushback, the driver removes the ComHub from the aircraft (the bag also has a long, red flag that says "REMOVE BEFORE FLIGHT") and displays it to the flight deck.
 However, a safety backup built into the system alerts the pilot if the bag remains on the plane.

 One key to the Flightcom system is in the choice of technology to hear and speak without the wire.
 A wireless system transmits voices largely in one of two ways – either by incorporating DECT (Digitally Enhanced Cordless Telecommunications) or Bluetooth.

 "The first forays with wireless systems on the ramp used Bluetooth technology," Broadley explains.

-Flightcom’s wireless system is also full-duplex – meaning it allows communication in both directions simultaneously.
-Full-duplex capability is important for ground support communication since it lets all personnel speak and hear others at the same time, much like a telephone.
+Flightcom's wireless system is also full-duplex – meaning it allows communication in both directions simultaneously.
+The term multiplexing is also often used to describe full-duplex communication between more than two parties.
+Full-duplex or multiplex capability is important for ground support communication since it lets all personnel to speak and hears other at the same time.